woossi0/suite/docs/geoexplorer/src/introduction.rst

 #.
 In the :guilabel:`Available Layers` panel, click the layer you want to add to your map and click :guilabel:`Add layers` at the bottom of the :guilabel:`Available Layers` panel.

    .. note:: To add multiple layers, hold down Ctrl while you click all the layers you want to add.
-..
-I suggest 'Ctrl' rather than Ctrl to indicate a keyboard key.
-I think we say you should under "Hyphenation" in the Style Guide.

    .. figure:: using/images/panel_availablelayers.png

       *Adding layers to GeoExplorer*